-The Board authorized up to 719,029 Class C units.
-Class C preferred units are non-voting profits interest incentive units pursuant to individual award agreements determined by the Voting Members at the time of the awards, which set forth such additional terms and conditions, including the vesting and forfeiture terms.
-Class C Units or any other Units that the Company issued as profits interests are considered as Distribution Threshold Unit and are entitled only to its Sharing Percentage of excess distributions over and above its Distribution Threshold.
-During 2019 and 2018, the Company granted 233,452 and 280,219 of Class C incentive units, respectively, pursuant to the Company's equity incentive plan.
-See note 5 for further information.
-As of December 31, 2019 and 2018, 435,679 and 75,830 Class C units are issued and outstanding, respectively.
+The Board authorized up to 1,069,012 Class C units.
+Class C units are non-voting profits interest incentive units pursuant to individual award agreements determined by the Voting Members at the time of the awards, which set forth such additional terms and conditions, including the vesting and forfeiture terms.
+Class C units or any other units that the Company issued as profits interests are considered as Distribution Threshold Units and are entitled only to their Sharing Percentage of excess distributions over and above its Distribution Thresholds.
+During 2020 and 2019, the Company granted 358,817 and 233,452 of Class C incentive units, respectively, pursuant to the Company's equity incentive plan.
+See Note 5 for further information.
+As of December 31, 2020 and 2019, 774,509 and 435,679 Class C units are issued and outstanding, respectively.